binli/binli.github.com/_posts/binli-resume-en.md

 EXPERIENCE
 --------
 ###2007.04-Present, Senior Software Engineer II, Novell/SUSE Inc.
-* **L3 Maintenance Team**, help customer to quickly solve all kinds of problem related to SLES and SLED, ranging from analyzing coredump to debugging application.
+* **L3 Maintenance Team**, Communication and collaboration with NTS team to resolve customer to quickly solve all kinds of problem related to SLES and SLED, ranging from analyzing coredump to debugging application.
-    * Familiar with crash tool to locate the reason of OOPs/BUGs/Panic.
+    * Familiar with crash tool,
+    * Resolved issue for base system software, such heavy memory use in console-kit-daemon recently.
+    * Resolved issue for GNOME Desktop software,
-    * Maintained the iproute2 package, backport patch for lastest new features.
+    * Maintained the iproute2 package in part time, backport some patches which is related to tc, cgroup.
 * **Desktop Team**, 4 years involved in maintaining the VPN related opensource projects in SUSE Linux.
     * Maintained the novell-ipsec-tools and turnpike, familiar with IPsec protocol.
     * Maintained the NetworkManager and VPN plugins, familiar with GTK development.